open-vsx/publish-extensions/CONTRIBUTING.md

    open-vsx</kbd>.
 3. Extension owners who publish their own extensions get greater flexibility on the publishing/release process, therefore ensure more accuracy/stability.
 For instance, in some cases `publish-extensions` has build steps within this repository, which can cause some uploaded extension versions to break (e.g. if an extensions's build step changes).

-⚠️ We only accept extensions with an [OSI-approved open source license](https://opensource.org/licenses) here.
+> **Warning**: We only accept extensions with an [OSI-approved open source license](https://opensource.org/licenses) here.
 If you want to have an extension with a proprietary or non-approved license published, please ask its maintainers to publish it[^proprietary].

 Now that you know whether you should contribute, let's learn how to contribute!
 Read on in [DEVELOPMENT.md](DEVELOPMENT.md).